kj2whe/LuhnApi/README.md

 # Disclaimer

 This tool is only meant to be used in a testing environment.
 The numbers generated via the LUHN alogrithim are in no way actual associated with actual fincancial accounts.

+# Notes
+If running this locally, you can access Swagger by going to https://localhost:44323/swagger/index.html .
+44323 is the port listed in launchSettings.json for iisExpress sslPort.